foryouandyourcustomers/azapim/README.md

         name (api id) of the api to deploy (env var: APIID) -apipath string
-        the api path relative to the apim service (env var: APIPATH) -apiversion string
+        the api path relative to the apim service (env var: APIPATH) -apiserviceurl string
+        Absolute URL of the backend service implementing this API (env var: APISERVICEURL) -apiversion string
         version number for the versioned api deplopyment (env var: APIVERSION) -openapispec string